jamesjnadeau/jamesjnadeau.com/content/reference/git_flow.md

     $ git pull origin development
     $ git checkout new-branch
     $ git rebase development
-    # Note: resolve conflicts, if any!
+    # Note: resolve conflicts, if any! using --strategy=ours/theirs might be helpful

     # Do #3 again (push)